 Video of the Q&A held at Fantaspoa 2020

 Watch the Press Screener (click here to contact us for login)

 Poster image ( small / large )

-Weston graduated from New York University's hand-drawn animation program and has gone on to expand the design aesthetic of imaginary worlds into live action.
+Weston graduated from New York University's hand-drawn animation program and has gone on to expand the design aesthetic of painted imaginary worlds into live action.
 His earlier short films include Leverage and BoxWorld, a Borgesian labyrinth of boxes containing a world of disreputable characters lurking in dim back alleys and unstable deadends.
 Precarious is his debut feature film.
-He lives in Emeryville, CA.
+He lives in Emeryville, California.

 Andrey Pfening (Henry)

 Andrey moved to the San Francisco Bay Area at the age of 12.
 He quickly got interested in parkour (street running) and sought out knowledge and experiences in this challenging and athletic sport.
 After High School, he became an instructor and a personal trainer.
 As he continued to hone his skills in acrobatics, he expanded into dance and performance art.
 He comes to this film via the San Francisco Opera where he performed on stage as an acrobat in "Carmen" (2016) and "Les Troyens" (2015).
 This is his feature length film debut.